Skip to main content

 “My first choice was the navy,” he said.
 “I thought if I wasn’t accepted into the navy that I would try the Royal Air Force.
 I managed to end up in the Royal Naval Air Service, also known as the Fleet Air Arm.
 I thought it was an ideal combination, to be in the navy and to be flying!”

-Bud is pictured here standing in the back row at the far right.
+Bud is pictured here, standing in the back row at the far right.

 Not only Bud, but all four of his siblings also served.
-Bill joined the British Army (and lost his leg at Caen, in France), Margaret was in the Women’s Army Corps, Gwen in the Land Army, and Don was also in the Royal Navy.
+Bill joined the British Army (and lost his leg at Caen, France), Margaret was in the Women’s Army Corps, Gwen in the Land Army, and Don was also in the Royal Navy.
 Here’s a photo of four of them, missing only Gwen.

 Bud Goes To War in a Stringbag